 My work focuses on developing statistical methodology to analyze data from the human microbiome and determine which microbial taxa are linked to common human health issues such as inflammatory bowel disease and obesity.
 I am interested in establishing methods that guard against common threats to non-reproducibility.
 Specifically, my work broadly focuses on methods that control the number of false positive taxa and methods that are explicitly robust to outliers within the data.

 False Discovery Rate Control:

-- Arun Srinivasan (2017).
+- Srinivasan, A. (2017).
 Master’s Thesis: Calibrating Black Box Classification Models through the Thresholding Method.